 4. Barcelona, Spain

-A Barcelona city break is diverse, vibrant and exciting, ranking one of the top five cities to visit.
+A Barcelona city break is diverse, vibrant and exciting, ranking one of the top five cities in Spain.
 The city has a mild climate year-round, perfect for enjoying the fabulous beaches, parks, architecture, arts, football and tapas.

 Admire Gaudi’s masterpiece, the Sagrada Familia (one of the most spectacular monuments you will ever see in Europe), as well as Park Guell and Casa Battlo.